Landon School

-Landon School is a private, college preparatory school for boys in grades 3–12, with an enrollment of approximately 680 students, in Bethesda, Maryland, just outside Washington, D.C.
+Landon School is a private, college preparatory school for boys in grades 3–12, with an enrollment of approximately 710 students, in Bethesda, Maryland, just outside Washington, D.C.

 Background

 Paul Landon Banfield and his wife, Mary Lee, founded Landon School in 1929.
 The school's first location was a former residence in the Sheridan-Kalorama neighborhood of Washington, D.C., now home to the Embassy of Estonia.
 Banfield moved Landon to its present 75 acre campus in Bethesda in 1935.
 The farmhouse, stables, and barn from the previous use of the Bethesda property still stand on the campus and are used today.

+In September 2022, as a part of the Landon School's redesign of its campus, the 100-year-old Andrews House was relocated in order to make space for the new Boehly Upper School building.
+Moving the 9,000-square-foot, 1,100-ton historic building was a delicate operation that required months of planning.

 The school has a reputation for cultivating athletes.

 Demographics

 The demographic breakdown of the 690 boys enrolled for the 2022-2023 school year was:

 41% of the student body identified as non-Hispanic white.